 Domaine de la Mordoree Vineyards, Wines, Winemaking

-Serving and Decanting Domaine de la Mordoree with Wine, Food Pairing Tips
+Serving Domaine de la Mordoree with Wine, Food Pairing Tips

 The white wine of Domaine de la Mordoree is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.